jonahwinninghoff/Causal-Analysis-Nursing-Home/README.md

 ## KEY FINDINGS <a id = 'findings'></a>

-<p align="justify">Before the causal analytical discussion goes further, the key findings are worth mentioning.
-This analysis shows that based on health inspection rating during the COVID-19 pandemic, the license practical nurses do well.
-But when these nurses spend at least one hour with residents, the chance of getting a good health inspection rating is declined.
-Another important finding is having family on the council that helps provide more positive on health inspection rating.
-However, this involvement is not common. </p>
+<p align="justify">The analysis shows that based on the health inspection rate during the COVID-19 pandemic, the licensed practical nurses do well.
+However, when the licensed nurses spend at least one hour with the residents, the chances of good health inspection rating declines.
+Another important finding is having at least a family member involved with the decision-making process does boost positive health inspection ratings.
+However, family involvement is not common. </p>

 ## METHOD <a id='method'></a>